lbl-srg/EnergyPlusToFMU/docs/userGuide/source/usage.rst

    master program to EnergyPlus remain constant during these times.

-5. A tool that imports the FMU needs to make sure that the version of EnergyPlus which has been used to export the FMU is available otherwise the simulation will fail with an error. [#f4]_
+5. A tool that imports the FMU needs to make sure that the version of EnergyPlus which has been used to export the FMU is (a) installed and (b) on the system path.
+Otherwise, the simulation will fail with an error. [#f4]_

 6. A tool that imports the FMU must have the version of EnergyPlus which has been used to export the FMU on the system path.
 Otherwise, the simulation will fail to start with an error.

+7. The simulation results of the FMU are in the folder where the FMU has been unzipped.

+8. The weather file which comes along with an FMU is used to determine if the year is a leap year.
+It no weather file is included in the FMU, then the assumption is that the year is not a leap year.

 .. rubric:: Footnotes